-This policy applies to all Waterfield Publishing Ltd websites, including but not limited to these brands:
+This policy applies to all Waterfield Publishing Ltd websites, including but not limited to:

 BOYZ – boyz.co.uk